Floquet time-crystals as sensors of AC fields

 \section{Abstract}

-We discuss the performance of discrete time crystals (DTC) as quantum sensors.
-The long-range spatial and time ordering displayed by DTC, leads to an exponentially slow heating, turning DTC into advantageous sensors.
-Specifically, their performance (determined by the quantum Fisher information) to estimate AC fields, can overcome the shot-noise limit while allowing for long-time sensing protocols.
-Since the collective interactions stabilize their dynamics against noise, these sensors become robust to imperfections in the protocol.
-The performance of such a sensor can also be used in a \textit{dual role} to probe the presence or absence of a many-body localized phase.
+The long range spatial and temporal ordering displayed by discrete time crystals, can become advantageous properties when used for sensing extremely weak signals.
+Here, we investigate their performance as quantum sensors of weak AC-fields and demonstrate, using the quantum Fisher information measure, that they can overcome the shot noise limit while allowing long interrogation times.
+In such systems, collective interactions stabilize their dynamics against noise making them robust enough to protocol imperfections.

+Time crystals are non-equilibrium phases of matter that break time-translation invariance and present long-range time ordering.
+Originally proposed by Wilczek in isolated systems~\cite{Wilczek2012}, it was soon realized that if energy is the only conserved quantity, time symmetry cannot be spontaneously broken in such cases~\cite{Watanabe2015}.
+Immediately after, several contributions demonstrated that time crystals may exist in out-of-equilibrium physics.
+Seminal theoretical investigations~\cite{Else2016,Khemani2016} put forward that periodically driven (Floquet) many-body interacting quantum systems can host time crystallinity, and its existence was soon after experimentally confirmed~\cite{Choi2017a,Zhang2017}.
+Since then, the field has become very active, see~\cite{Sacha_review,Else_review,Sacha-book,Zaletel2023} and references therein for recent developments.

+A Floquet Time Crystal (FTC) corresponds to a many-body interacting system driven by a periodic (Floquet) Hamiltonian of period $T$, i.e., $H(t)=H(t+ T)$, that spontaneously breaks the \textit{discrete} time translation symmetry of the Hamiltonian.
+The FTC behaviour can be probed by measuring an order parameter $O(t)$ (e.g., global spin magnetization) that displays subharmonic response, i.e., $O(t)=O(t+nT)$ ($n\in\mathbb Z; n>1$).
+Crucially, such behaviour is stable against Hamiltonian perturbations, defining a real quantum phase of matter.

-Time crystals emerge as peculiar non-equilibrium phases featuring long-range time ordering.
-First proposed by Wilczek \cite{Wilczek2012}, time crystals have since then been explored in different theoretical frameworks, as well as observed in various experimental platforms (for an overview of the field see Ref.\cite{Sacha_review,Else_review,Sacha-book,Zaletel2023}).
-The first experimental observations of time-crystalline behaviour~\cite{Zhang2017,Choi2017a} has been realized in the so called Discrete (Floquet) Time Crystals (DTC) following earlier theoretical proposals~\cite{Else2016,Khemani2016}.
-A DTC is a periodically driven system, $H(t)=H(t+ T_S)$, whose dynamics as expressed by, e.g. an order parameter, oscillates at a multiple of the driving frequency: $O(t)=O(t+nT_S)$ ($n\in\mathbb Z; n>1$); thus breaking the discrete time-translational symmetry of the system.
-Beside their relevance in understanding fundamental aspects of quantum matter, time crystals may offer several advantages in quantum technological applications.
-Investigations in this direction are however at an early stage.
-In this work we make a step in this direction by exploring their use in quantum metrology.
+Beside the relevance of FTCs in understanding fundamental aspects of non-equilibrium quantum matter, time crystals may also offer advantages in applications.
+Investigations in this direction are, however, at an early stage ~\cite{Estarellas2020,Bomantara2018,Carollo2020,Montenegro2023,Cabot2023}.
+In this work we make a step forward in this direction by exploring their potential as quantum sensors.